stormcenter/ComfyUI-AutoSplitGridImage/README.md

    - A preview image showing the grid lines
    - A tensor containing all the split image cells

+### EvenImageResizer Node
+1. Find the "EvenImageResizer" node under the "image/processing" category.
+2. Connect an image output to the "image" input.
+3. The node will automatically ensure the output image has even dimensions by trimming if necessary.

 ## Parameters

+### GridImageSplitter
 - `image`: Input image to be split
 - `rows`: Number of rows to split the image into (default: 2, range: 1-10)
 - `cols`: Number of columns to split the image into (default: 3, range: 1-10)
 - `row_split_method`: Method to split rows ("uniform" or "edge_detection")
 - `col_split_method`: Method to split columns ("uniform" or "edge_detection")

+### EvenImageResizer
+- `image`: Input image to be processed

 ## How It Works

 - Uniform Splitting: Divides the image into equal parts along the specified axis.
 - Edge Detection Splitting: Uses OpenCV's Canny edge detection to find natural splitting points in the image.
+- Even Dimension Resizing: Automatically trims images to ensure both width and height are even numbers.

 ## Contributing